Hammad1024/Brain_Stroke_Prediction/README.md

 # Brain_Stroke_Prediction
 Developed a robust brain stroke prediction model leveraging machine learning techniques.
-By analyzing a comprehensive dataset and applying advanced feature engineering, the model accurately identifies individuals at risk of experiencing a brain stroke.
+The Random Forest classifier has 90% classification accuracy, which was the highest (among all the machine learning classifiers).